Have you heard the good news? You can now share, schedule and measure your Pinterest Pins through Buffer!

 Best Pinterest frequency: Between 5 and 30 Pins a day

-As we reported in our infographic with SumAll, How Often Should You Post on Social Media?
+As we reported in our infographic with SumAll, How Often Should You Post on Social Media?, a good starting frequency for Pinterest could be 5 Pins a day.

 Visual marketing service Piqora interviewed 200 big-time brands like Whole Foods, Lowes, LL Bean, and discovered that many had experienced the most consistent Pinterest growth somewhere between “a few pins a week” and “3 to 10 pins per day.”
 (Note that this survey was pre-Smart Feed.)